pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/insights/search.md

 ### Field Queries

 The default search behavior is helpful for preliminary exploration but is often too broad for finer analysis.
-To more precicesly control _how_ your queries match resources, you can explicitly limit part or all of your query to match specific fields.
+To more precisely control _how_ your queries match resources, you can explicitly limit part or all of your query to match specific fields.

 For example, searching `name:production` will only return resources that include "production" in their [logical name](/docs/concepts/resources/names/#logicalname).